pfichtner/log4shell-hunter/README.md

 - log4j was repacked (uberjar, fatjar), even if packages have been renamed, e.g. org.apache.logging -> org.acme.foo.logger.bar

 The scanner analyzes jars and tries to detect:
 - classes that are annotated with log4j's Plugin annotation ```org.apache.logging.log4j.core.config.plugins.Plugin```.

-  TODO: At the moment log4shell-hunter depends on that classname, in one of the next versions log4shell-hunter tries to detect if a class is annotated with ```Plugin``` even if the class was renamed (perhaps even obfuscated)
-- classes that have calls to ```org.apache.logging.log4j.core.net.JndiManager#lookup(String)```.

-  TODO: At the moment log4shell-hunter depends on that classname/methodname, in one of the next versions log4shell-hunter tries to detect if there is a call to any public synchronized method throwing a NamingException which has references javax.naming.Context
+-
+  This even works if the Plugin has renamed or even obfuscated (depending on the log4shell-hunter's mode parameter)